Numa P. G. Adams

-Numa P. G. Adams (February 17, 1885 – August 29, 1940) was a dean at Howard University College of Medicine from 1929 until his death, in 1940.
+Numa Pompilius Garfield Adams (February 17, 1885 – August 29, 1940) was a dean at Howard University College of Medicine from 1929 until his death, in 1940.
 He was the first African American to hold the position of dean of the College of Medicine at Howard University.

 Early life

-Adams was born in Delaplane, Virginia.
+Numa Pompilius Garfield Adams was born in Delaplane, Virginia.
 He received his early education at a country school run by his uncle, Robert Adams.
 His grandmother, Amanda Adams, was a midwife who assisted a Dr. Green in delivering babies.
 She shared with Dr. Green her knowledge of herbal medicine and inspired his scientific interest and collection of herbs.

 When Adams was thirteen, his family moved to Steelton, Pennsylvania, where he bought a second-hand cornet with he learned to play with the help of a storekeeper.
 His musical skill allowed him to play in orchestras, such as the Lyric Orchestra and Louis Brown's Orchestra, to help pay for tuition in high school, college, and medical school.

-Adams married Osceola Macarthy Adams, one of the founders of Delta Sigma Theta.
+Adams married Osceola Macarthy, one of the founders of Delta Sigma Theta.
 Numa was a member of the Alpha Phi Alpha fraternity, Beta chapter.